-This easy baked teriyaki salmon hits all the flavor notes of a classic teriyaki sauce (you know—soy, sake, ginger, and sugar), but it contains none of the junk!
-To be sure, my sauce isn’t as syrupy-thick or cloyingly sweet as restaurant-style teriyaki, but taste is paramount.
+This easy baked teriyaki salmon hits all the flavor notes of a classic teriyaki sauce (you know—soy sauce, sake, mirin, ginger, garlic, and sugar), but it’s made with real food ingredients!
+To be sure, my homemade teriyaki sauce isn’t as syrupy-thick or cloyingly sweet as restaurant-style teriyaki, but taste is paramount.
 And when it comes to flavor, I’ll have you know that my kids gobble this stuff up, and they’re my pickiest and most important customers.

 Best of all, this recipe is INSANELY SIMPLE.
 Just marinate, bake, garnish, and eat!

 When I created my All-Purpose Stir-Fry Sauce, my goal was to make a hyper-versatile flavor-booster that can be used for amping up the taste of, well, EVERYTHING.
 I wanted an exponential return on the 5 minutes it took me to shake up a jar of this tasty goodness…and I’m pretty sure I succeeded!
-Don’t believe me?
-This blog post compiles all the ways you can use All-Purpose Stir-Fry Sauce…including as a Whole30-friendly teriyaki sauce!
+(Check out this ever-growing list of recipes you can make with it!)

 How long can you marinate the Teriyaki Salmon?